What is the City Commission?

 Five commissioners are elected to serve two-year terms.
 Four commission members are nominated by the citizens to whom they represent, elected by the citizens at large, and must reside in the district represented by the seat to which they are elected.
 The other commission member is nominated and elected at large to serve as mayor and can reside in any district of the city.
 The commission shall elect from among its members a deputy mayor who shall act as mayor during the absence or disability of the mayor, and if a vacancy occurs, shall become mayor for the remainder of the unexpired term.

 What are the duties of the City Commission?

 The City Commission is responsible for appointing the City Manager, the City Clerk and the City Attorney.
-The City Commission is also responsible for appointing citizens to serve on the various city boards, commissions and committees.

 By Charter prohibition, the Commission is not involved in the daily administration of city government and may not contact city employees directly.
 It is the Commission's duty to make policy, and the City Manager's duty to implement the policies set by the City Commission.